fabian-kostadinov/fabian-kostadinov.github.io/_posts/2015-08-18-implementation-of-rhizomes-2.md

 comments: true
 tags: [rhizome]
 ---
-[In my last post on the implementation of rhizomes]({% post_url 2014-09-09-implementation-of-rhizomes %}) I still suggested using hash maps to store pairing, that is relations.
+[In my last post on the implementation of rhizomes]({% post_url 2014-09-09-implementation-of-rhizomes %}) I still suggested using hash maps to store pairings, that is relations.
 It was just recently that I recognized that there is of course an even simpler and more concise way of storing relations: as a single, long bit string, where a bit is set to 1 if a relation is established.<span class="more"></span>

 Let us assume for the moment that we use the Cantor pairing function already defined earlier: